wisdom2608/application_and_k8s_manifests/README.md

 ```

-# NB: Two possible workflow yaml files to build and push docker image to dockerhub, update image tags in k8s manifests, and update(commit the change) to the repository.
+# CONCLUSTION: Here aere two verriefied workflow yml files which you cand use to build and push docker image to dockerhub, update image tags in k8s manifests, and commit the changes to the Github repository.
 Choose any of the workflow files below

 I)